cs481-ekh/s22-energy/docs/Meeting_Minutes.md

    I feel good about this sprint.
 We all proved we were capable of not procrastinating and got a good chunk done towards the beginning.
 I am looking forward to the focus shifting on front end now that we have most of the back end done!

+   This sprint covered a lot of times and a lot more was contributed or built off other ideas.
+   I think we all did a great interacting with each other and pointing out mistakes.
+I do think we need to do a better job at having more frequent reviews of project task, so we aren't waiting until the end to get approval.

  </p>

 ## 3/11/2022 9:00am - Clarification on Data(30 min timeframe)